hannemann/vdr-hls-web-player/readme.md

 ## Notes on IOS
 since i don't own an ios device its hard for me to test anything if i change something, but i try not to break compatibility.
 I was not able to stream via HTTPS with a self signed certificat or using authentication for now.
 If you have any ideas about this please contact me.

+# Getting started

+Install vdr-plugin-xmlapi as explained on [vdr-plugin-xmlapi](https://github.com/nanohcv/vdr-plugin-xmlapi).
+Remember to use the dev Branch.
+Make sure that its running and point your Browser to [VDR HLS Stream](https://hannemann.github.io/vdr-hls-web-player/), hit the cog and enter your settings.
+If you like an 'app feeling' on your mobile device you can put it on your homescreen.
+Next time you can start the website in fullscreen mode.

 Have fun